nickdichev/nickdichev.github.io/_posts/2019-05-04-huffman-elixir-part1.md

 ---
 layout: post
-title: Compressing text files with Elixir -- Data Structures
+title: Compressing Text Files With Elixir (Part 1)
+subtitle: Data Structures
 date: 2019-05-04
 lcb: "{%"
 ---

-# Compressing text files with Elixir

-In the talk [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4), Joe Armstrong mentions a system that merges similar programs that do the same thing; to essentially delete all duplicate programs.
+In the talk [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4), Joe Armstrong mentions a system he imagined that merges similar programs that do the same thing; to essentially delete all duplicate programs.
 This reminded me of a program I have previously written, a Java implementation of the Huffman algorithm.

 This post is the first in a series which will be exploring powerful, although seemingly basic, features of the Elixir programming language which make implementing the Huffman algorithm a breeze.
 Some of features we will look into are: binary pattern matching, iolists, and recursion.

-This post will serve as an introduction to the Huffman algorithm and the data structures we will be using to implement the the algorithm.
+You are currently reading part one of the series.
+Part one will serve as an introduction to the Huffman algorithm and the data structures we will be using to implement the the algorithm.
 You can find the full code with comments, typespecs, and tests on [Github](https://github.com/nickdichev/huffman-elixir).

 ## Introduction

 David Huffman, who founded the computer science department at my alma mater UC Santa Cruz (go banana slugs!), invented the Huffman algorithm in 1951 while he was a student at MIT.
 Huffman was tasked with an assignment to generate efficient binary encodings.
-Huffman realized he could generate these encodings with a frequency sorted binary tree and actually created a better algorithm than the professor who gave the assignment!
+Huffman realized he could generate these encodings with a frequency sorted binary tree.
+Huffman managed to create a better algorithm than the professor who gave the assignment!

 Efficient binary encodings?
 Frequency sorted binary tree?
 What are these things?
 Thankfully, we don't need a degree from MIT to understand these concepts.